Container Flower Seeds

 It’s nice to have fragrant flowers in window boxes or containers on the patio where can enjoy them up close.
 Here are some fragrant flowers for containers:

-Don't forget plants with fragrant leaves that you can rub as you walk by:
+Include plants with fragrant leaves that you can rub as you walk by:

 I enjoy making my own cement planters for small, drought-tolerant perennials like sedum or hens & chicks.
 There are hundreds of possible rock garden plants for containers.
 For rock garden flower seeds, see Rock Garden Perennials.